Anonym-tsk/smart-domofon/README.md

 # Smart intercom with MQTT based on NodeMCUv3
+### This is old deprecated version.
+Please use new [ESPHome version](https://github.com/Anonym-tsk/smart-domofon/blob/master/esphome/README.md)

 This device can send "door open" command to intercom main unit after receiving of incoming call.
 It only works with coordinate line intercoms.
 Tested with Cyfral russian intercom.